The relative exponential growth rate of subgroups of acylindrically hyperbolic groups: Existence of the growth rate

-\begin{thm} Let $G$ be a finitely generated group and $H \leq G$ a subgroup of $G$.
-If $H$ contains a generalized loxodromic element $h \in H$, then the relative exponential growth rate of $H$ in $G$ exists with respect to every finite generating set of $G$. \end{thm} \begin{proof} First Theorem~\ref{theoremActionImpliesGeneratingSystem} gives us a generating set $Y$ of $G$ such that $\Gamma(G,Y)$ is hyperbolic and the canonical action of $G$ on $\Gamma(G,Y)$ is acylindrical and $h$ is a loxodromic element for this action.
-Then Theorem~\ref{KlassifikationAzylindrisch} implies that there are two cases to consider for $H$.
+\begin{theorem} Let $G$ be a finitely generated acylindrically hyperbolic group and let $H$ be a subgroup of $G$.
+If $H$ contains a generalized loxodromic element of $G$, then $H$ has a linearly bounded relative ambiguity function in $G$. \end{theorem} \begin{proof} From Theorem~\ref{TheoremAcylActionOnCayleyGraph} we know that $G$ has a generating set $Y$ such that $\Gamma(G,Y)$ is hyperbolic, the canonical action of $G$ on $\Gamma(G,Y)$ is acylindrical, and $h$ is a loxodromic element for this action.
+Then Theorem~\ref{TheoremClassificationAcylindric} implies that there are two cases to consider for $H$.
 Either $H$ is virtually cyclic or $H$ contains infinitely many independent loxodromic elements.
+Recall that in both cases Lemma~\ref{LemmaChangeOfGenratingSet} allows us to assume that $Y$ contains a finite generating set $X$ of $G$.
 In the first case $H$ is quasiisometrically embedded in $\Gamma(G,Y)$.
-In particular $H$ is quasiisometrically embedded in $\Gamma(G,X)$ and there is a constant $c > 0$ such that $\beta^X_H(n) \leq c \cdot n$ for every $n \in \mathbb{N}$.
-Thus we see immediately that the limit $\lim \limits_{n \rightarrow \infty} \beta^X_H(n)^{\frac{1}{n}}$ exists and is equal to $1$.
-For the second case we can choose a finite generating set $X$ of $G$.
-Then we can apply Corollary~\ref{CorollaryInequality} and we get the inequality
+In particular $H$ is quasiisometrically embedded in $\Gamma(G,X)$ and there is a constant $C > 0$ such that $\beta^X_H(n) \leq C \cdot n$ for every $n \in \N$.
+Thus we see that the limit $\lim \limits_{n \rightarrow \infty} \sqrt[n]{\beta^X_H(n)}$ exists and is equal to $1$.
+The second case is a direct consequence from Proposition~\ref{PropositionBoundedPreimage}. \end{proof}